bbauska/meta-react-basics/README.md

 <h4>Note</h4>

-Psssst...
+<p>Psssst...
 That's a lot to type!
-It's okay to copy and paste code from this page.
-However, if you're up for a little challenge, we recommend only copying code that you've manually typed at least once yourself.
+It's okay to copy and paste code from
+this page.
+However, if you're up for a little challenge, we recommend only copying code that you've manually typed at least once yourself.</p>

 <h4>Passing data through props</h4>

-Next, you'll want to change the value of a square from empty to "X" when the user clicks on the square.
+<p>Next, you'll want to change the value of a square from empty to "X" when
+the user clicks on the square.
 With how you've built the board so far you would need to copy-paste the code that updates the square nine times (once for each square you have)!
-Instead of copy-pasting, React's component architecture allows you to create a reusable component to avoid messy, duplicated code.
+Instead of copy-pasting, React's component architecture allows you to create a reusable component to avoid messy, duplicated code.</p>

-First, you are going to copy the line defining your first square (<button className="square">1</button>) from your Board component into a new Square component:
+<p>First, you are going to copy the line defining your first square
+(&lt;button className="square"&gt;1&lt;/button&gt;) from your Board component
+into a new Square component:</p>

 ```
 function Square() {